Teradata/covalent/src/platform/experimental/schematics/README.md

 Angular CLI : 7.2.2
 ```

+## Install Core schematics

-## Run this locally
+## Build locally
-To run covalent core schematic locally, either run `./precommit.sh` from schematics folder or use the following commands:
+To run covalent core schematic locally, run the following commands or run `./precommit.sh` from schematics folder that includes the following commands:

 ### Run test and linter
 ```